peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### WriteJSON
     public static void WriteJSON​(java.lang.Object obj, java.io.OutputStream outputStream) throws java.io.IOException
-Converts an arbitrary object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+Converts an arbitrary object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the keys to those maps are written out to the JSON string in an undefined order.
-The example code given in <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(&#10;       PeterO.Cbor.JSONOptions)'/>
- can be used to write out certain keys of a CBOR map in a given order to a JSON string.
+The example code given in <see cref='PeterO.Cbor.CBORObject.ToJSONString(&#10; PeterO.Cbor.JSONOptions)'/> can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 **Parameters:**

-* <code>obj</code> - The parameter
+* <code>obj</code> - The parameter <code>obj</code> is an arbitrary object.
+Can be null.
-      <code>obj</code>
-       is an arbitrary object.
+ <p><b>NOTE:</b> For security reasons, whenever possible, an
+ application should not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as <code>int</code> or <code>string</code>) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
+If the plain-old-data type references other data types, those types should likewise meet either criterion above.</p>.

 * <code>outputStream</code> - A writable data stream.

 **Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>outputStream</code> is null.

 * <code>java.io.IOException</code>